thefinalcutbg/DinoDent/README.md

 # DinoDent
-From dentists for dentists - [visit website](https://www.dinodent.bg/)
+From dentists for dentists

+For an international version without the Bulgarian healthcare functionalities, check out [QDento](https://github.com/thefinalcutbg/QDento)

 ## Table of Contents
 * [General Info](#general-information)